StevenMunich/sendMail/README.md

+This program is to demonstrate using SMTP e-mail for programming.
+Also has a keylogger demonstration.

 Visual Basic - Send mail with instructions to google smtp API key. after you get your API key its basic plug-in-play